Popular games for collection SuperLite 1500

 Keeper is an action/puzzle game developed by Fupac and published by Bullet-Proof Software, and released only in Japan for the Super Famicom.

-Top Shop is a Board game, developed by Kid and published by A1 Games, which was released in 2001.
+Seiyou Senseijyutsu is a Miscellaneous game, developed and published by Success, which was released in Japan in 1999.

 Complete collection of puzzle games will fill the picture based on the mass number of vertical and horizontal scratching puzzles first whenever visiting ?[third.
 Offers a wide range from beginners to advanced, are newly written and contained 200 questions for fulfillment.
 Course descriptions are also equipped with safety rules even beginners course.
 The configuration also introduces new features, making it more comfortable to operate.